openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

             # yum install scsi-target-utils.x86_64

 #.
-Enable the iSCSI driver to start automatically.

-#.
 Download Solutions Enabler from ``support.emc.com`` and install it.
    Make sure you install the SMIS component.
 A [Y]es response installs the ``SMISPROVIDER`` component.